-These bills all have in common the aim of protecting the state's students from teachers who, because of their criminal backgrounds, should not be in the classroom.
-One bill strengthens the current records check requirement by allowing school districts to request the state police to conduct a search through the FBI, which will turn up criminal records from other states and violations of federal laws.
+These bills aim at further protecting the state's students from teachers and other school personnel who should not be employed in the schools because of their criminal backgrounds.
+One bill strengthens the current records check requirement by requiring school districts to request the state police to conduct a search through the FBI on new hires, which will turn up criminal records from other states and violations of federal laws.
 These are missed now.
-It is anticipated this will become standard procedure once permitted.
-A second bill will expand the list of crimes that trigger the reporting of convictions by prosecutors to the state board.
+A second bill will allow for summary suspensions of school personnel convicted of certain serious crimes and will expand the list of crimes that trigger the reporting of convictions by prosecutors to the state board.
 Under the bill, all felony convictions would be reported, as well as selected misdemeanors.
-Certificates could then be suspended following a hearing if the evidence warranted that action.
+Certificates could then be suspended following a hearing if the evidence warranted that action, with summary suspension prior to a hearing in some cases.
+The third bill puts into the School Code penalties for using credentials in a fraudulent or deceptive way to get or keep a position in the schools.

 Education officials say that currently about 25 new cases of teacher or administrator convictions are reported each year (as a result of record checks and reports by prosecutors).
 Prior to the passage of the original reporting legislation, very few cases ever reached the state board's attention.
 And the existence of the record check and reporting laws may have deterred some people with criminal records from seeking positions in the schools.
-Taken together, these laws have strengthened the protection of schoolchildren.
+Taken together, these laws have enhanced the protection of schoolchildren.
+The proposed legislation will only strengthen current laws.